Does your church have a plan in place to minister to children with diabetes? Here’s what you need to know to make sure your classroom is prepared.

-What is diabetes?
 Diabetes is defined as several chronic conditions that interfere with how sugar is used in the body.
 Type 1 is early-onset or juvenile diabetes, and type 2 usually begins as an adult.
-Type 1 diabetes affects 700,000 to 800,000 adults and children in the United States.
-Type 2 diabetes affects 17 million adults and children.
+Type 1 diabetes affects 700,000 to 800,000 adults and children in the United States, while type 2 diabetes affects 17 million adults and children.
 Diabetes requires an ongoing attempt to maintain a balanced level of sugar (glucose) within the body.

 With high blood sugar, a child may need to urinate frequently, complain of overall malaise, lose energy, be excessively thirsty, or appear pale.